Blog | Zenventory

 A WMS typically includes functionalities like receiving, put-away, picking, packing, and shipping.
 Let's take a look at these functions individually and see how they can benefit you and your business.

 The receiving process is generally the first step in a warehouse operation.
-With a WMS, the receiving process becomes more streamlined because it can both identify the incoming products and match them with open purchase orders with the help of either barcodes or RFID tags.
+With a WMS, the receiving process becomes more streamlined because it can both identify the incoming products and match them with open purchase orders with the help of barcodes.

 Also, if you sell food, supplements, or any other product that has a lot number or expiration date, those records can be captured during the receiving process.